Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Vertical Gastrectomy LAP BAND Roux-en-Y Gastric Bypass Duodenal Switch Obesity Surgery

-Vertical Gastrectomy Vertical Gastrectomy
+Vertical Gastrectomy Vertical Sleeve Gastrectomy

 LAP-BAND® System LAP-BAND® & REALIZE